CSE-6230-A

 Textbooks

-The following textbooks are available freely online.
+The following three textbooks are either available freely online or accessible electronically through GT's library.
+The first two books have been uploaded to Canvas.
 We would like to express our special thanks to Victor Eijkhout for his generosity in making his books freely available to the entire community.

 Pre-class assignments